 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of CoinTree consists of four parts: general information, fees, deposit methods and security.

 CoinTree is an Australian cryptocurrency exchange.
-Other exchanges from the same country includes, inter alia, TOPBTC.
 The exchange does not list US-investors as prohibited from trading, but US-investors should do their own independent assessment of any problems arising from their residency or citizenship.

 CoinTree Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 At this exchange, there is only a list of supported cryptocurrencies with accompanying order boxes.
 This makes it easily understandable for new crypto investors, while it might lack some features that more experienced traders look for.
 The below is a picture of the purchase interface at CoinTree:

 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 Makers are so named because their orders make the liquidity in a market.
 Takers are the ones who remove this liquidity by matching makers’ orders with their own.